CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/Routing/Policy-based-Routing.md

     switch(config)#
     ```

+   Instead of a next hop *group*, you can apply a next hop to the policy map.
+The example command below applies the next hop 192.168.0.31 on the output interface swp2 and VRF `RED` to the `map1` policy map.
+The next hop must be an IP address.
+The output interface and VRF are optional, however, you *must* specify the VRF you want to use for resolution if the next hop is *not* in the default VRF.

+    ```
+    switch(config-pbr-map)# set nexthop 192.168.0.31 swp2 nexthop-vrf RED
+    switch(config-pbr-map)# exit
+    switch(config)#
+    ```

 5. Assign the PBR policy to an ingress interface.
 The example command below assigns the PBR policy `map1` to interface swp51:

     ```